BlareRobinson/NFLStatReports/NFLReportsApp/README.md

 # NFLReportsApp

-C# project - Console App that pulls Players from the NFL stats/data from an API.
+A Console App that pulls Players stats/data in the NFL, from an API.
+This App asks the User if they would like to search for a player or quit out the app.
+If they select "Serach for Player" they are then prompted to enter the Players name.
+Once they in the players name, that plays info is pulled from the API.

 # Basic Requirements